 Deanie: I do love you.

-Bud: And you can't live without me...And you'd do anything I'd ever ask you, anything.
+Bud: And you can't live without me...And you'd be everything I ever ask you to be, anything.

 Deanie: (fearfully) I-I'd do anything for you.